atif-amaan/Pizza-Store/README.md

 # API Routes

-This document lists the application's HTTP routes, with a short description, authentication requirement, request body (if any), response model, and status codes.
+This document lists the application's HTTP routes, with a short description, authentication requirement, request body , response model, and status codes.

 **Root**
 - **GET /**: Returns a simple greeting message.
 No auth.
 Response: {"message": "Hello World!"} (200)